ai-dynamo/examples/LLM/NodeSizedModel_SingleNode/NSM_singlenode.md

 ## Disaggregated serving with KV Routing

+This example is performing disaggregated serving with KV Routing.
+Disaggregated serving means that we  separate the compute of the decode and the prefill on different workers.
+In this example, workers are within the same node, but on different GPUs.
+The prefill worker will only do prefill, however the other worker (vLLM worker) could be performing both.
+Beyond performing disaggregated serving, the routing of the request is based on the KV cache, meaning that the decision to use the prefill worker (or not) is based on the current state of the KV-cache and if the worker had seen similar requests previously.

+The flow of the example is described as follows: ![image](images/mermaid1node_dis.png)

-This example is performing Disaggregated serving with KV Routing, the configuration file can be found at [disagg_router.yaml](https://github.com/ai-dynamo/dynamo/blob/main/examples/llm/configs/disagg_router.yaml).
+The corresponding configuration file can be found at [disagg_router.yaml](https://github.com/ai-dynamo/dynamo/blob/main/examples/llm/configs/disagg_router.yaml).
 The model used is DeepSeek-R1-Distill-Llama-8B.

-The flow of the example is described as follows: ![image](images/mermaid1node_dis.png)

 ### Configuration